2010 Metro Manila Film Festival: Criticisms

 On December 28, 2010, multi-awarded Filipino blogger "The Professional Heckler" wrote with sarcasm: "Several people are questioning the results of the MMDA-organized Metro Manila Film Festival 'Gabi ng Parangal'.
 But that's totally unfair.
 Awards are subjective.
 Besides, why expect too much from the very same people who run the metro's traffic system?"
 He added: "(Malacañang) Palace spokesman Atty.
 Edwin Lacierda headed this year's MMFF board of jurors.
 Ignoring criticisms, Lacierda insisted that the list of winners was 'fine-tuned' before being made public."

 Box Office gross

-The Metro Manila Development Authority was criticized for not releasing the official final earnings of the Bottom 3 films.
+The Metropolitan Manila Development Authority was criticized for not releasing the official final earnings of the Bottom 3 films.